Calculation of Stamp Duty Land Tax (SDLT): Rent: Variable or uncertain rent: Review of estimate

 - the total new NPV for the whole term of the lease.

-If the revised NPV is lower than that previously returned, a claim for repayment may be made, also by way of letter to The Compliance Team, Birmingham Stamp Office.
+If the revised NPV is lower than that previously returned, a claim for repayment may be made, also by way of letter to the Stamp Office.

-Interest payable on the additional tax due is calculated from the effective date of the original transaction and interest on overpaid tax is calculated from the date it was originally paid.
+Interest payable on the additional tax due is calculated from 30 days after the effective date of the original transaction (FA03/S87(1) and S87(3)(c)) and interest on overpaid tax is calculated from the date it was originally paid.

 The revised tax should be calculated as at the effective date of the original transaction, regardless of: